 This Instant Pot Lemon Asparagus Risotto brings all the vibrant flavors of spring to your bowl.
-Made with fresh asparagus, zesty lime, and arborio rice, this gluten-free risotto is the best one-pot meal.
+Made with fresh asparagus, zesty lemon, and arborio rice, this gluten-free risotto is the best one-pot meal.

 Fresh asparagus is in season and it is at its best during spring.
 Also, spring is the best season to have colorful vegetables and enjoy fresh lemony flavors.
 You can read all about it in my spring produce guide here.
 As asparagus is in season, I also love to make air fryer roasted asparagus and asparagus soup.